People will never forget how you made them feel.

 - Maya Angelou -

-While Maya Angelou’s quote is universal and likely to resonate with most people regardless of their cultural background, interactions between Westerners and members of Asian cultures may be negatively affected by the poor understanding of “face”, a concept relevant in the Confucian-Asian and in the Southern-Asian clusters , but not something Westerners are usually familiar with.
+While Maya Angelou’s quote is universal and likely to resonate with most people regardless of their cultural background, interactions between Westerners and members of Asian cultures may be negatively affected by the poor understanding of “face”, a concept relevant in both the Confucian-Asia cluster and the Southern-Asia cluster , but not something Westerners are usually familiar with.

-As mentioned in the previous article, - China, Taiwan, Hong Kong, Macau, Korea, Japan, Vietnam, Singapore - and cultures are characterized by honour and shame as primary agents of social control :
+As mentioned in a previous article, China, Taiwan, Hong Kong, Macau, Korea, Japan, Vietnam, Singapore are countries/societies characterized by honor and shame as primary agents of social control :

 “In true shame-oriented cultures, every person has a place and a duty in the society.
 One maintains self-respect, not by choosing what is good rather than what is evil, but by choosing what is expected of one.
 Those who fail will often turn their aggression against themselves instead of using violence against others.
 By punishing themselves they maintain their self-respect before others, for shame cannot be relieved, as guilt can be, by confession and atonement.
 Shame is removed and honour restored only when a person does what the society expects of him or her in the situation.”